 - Improve our properties' operational efficiencies by implementing projects to help meet waste, water and energy reduction goals.
 NYLREI is achieving these goals through various projects, including the installation of electric vehicle charging stations, LED lighting retrofit projects, the installation of low flow restroom fixtures, irrigation management systems and drought tolerant landscaping, BAS upgrades and other projects where appropriate.

-- Obtain LEED, ENERGY STAR, Fitwel or other designations when appropriate, to support and track our commitments to sustainability.
+- Obtain LEED, Golden Globes, ENERGY STAR, Fitwel or other designations when appropriate, to support and track our commitments to sustainability.

 - Provide new NYLREI tenants with a Tenant Fit Out Guide, offering suggested green practices for construction projects within their premises.
 Green language is included within all tenant lease and vendor agreements.